 - 1. To promote health by action and example. - 2.
-To treat all persons with dignity. - 3.
-To adhere to high personal moral standards in language, appearance and demeanor. - 4.
+To treat all people with dignity. - 3.
+To adhere to high personal moral standards in language, appearance, and demeanor. - 4.
 To maintain ethical behavior in all aspects of life through practice of honesty and integrity. - 5.
 To practice good citizenship. - 6.
-To practice nursing within the limitations of training and role. - 7.
-To be reliable in performance and reporting of duties, abstaining from chemical use which would interfere with performance as student or nurse. - 8.
-To consider no duty too menial if it contributes to the welfare or comfort of the client. - 9.
-To regard all client information as confidential. - 10.
-To refrain from conversation regarding own personal health with clients, physicians or staff members. - 11.
-To respect the dignity of the uniform by wearing it only to meet clinical requirements. - 12.
-To all others as you wish to be treated. - 13.
-To respect authority with recourse through the chain of command.
+To practice nursing within the limitations of training and role.